 10. Adjust expectations

-In the hottest parts of the country, your garden will probably not look its best during the heat of the summer.
+If you live in a hot summer climate, your garden will probably not look its best during the heat of the summer.
 Pollen in tomato and pepper plants isn’t viable when temperatures are over 100℉.
 Many plants focus on staying alive rather than growing during scorching weather.

 As temperatures begin to cool in the fall, plants (like us) will be relieved and welcome the cooler temperatures.